Simon Hanson: Career

-2016

 On 10 January 2016, Hanson performed with Squeeze live on BBC television's Andrew Marr Show in the presence on then Prime Minister David Cameron when Glenn Tilbrook sang a revised third verse to their song "Cradle to the Grave", changing the lyrics to; "There are some here who are hell bent on the destruction of the welfare state".
 On 25 June 2016, Squeeze played a set on the Pyramid Stage at the Glastonbury Festival.

-2018

-In 2018, Hanson worked with Hybrid (British band) as a member of 'Hybrid live'.
-Hybrid played three gigs in the UK that year in London, Sheffield, and Bristol.